-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION - Disturbance of migratory animals in the area Short-term Reversible Likely junction is discreet but is also safe - Avoid creating new access tracks on visible game tracks or routes or movement corridors between grazing and water resources - Monitor the condition of the track before, during, and after use - Do not needlessly remove vegetation from either side of the road - Rehabilitate tracks after use.
-Heritage - Drilling Exploration can encounter and if not managed destroy heritage remains - Direct and indirect impacts to cultural resources - Impact on viewshed/lan dscape surrounding heritage features Direct On site Long-term Irreversible Unlikely High Major Major (9) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manager to be informed Site Manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Minor (4)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Heritage - Drilling can destroy heritage remains - Direct and indirect impacts to cultural resources - Impact on viewshed/lan dscape surrounding heritage features Direct On site Long-term Irreversible Unlikely High Major Major (9) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: - Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manger to be informed - Site Manger to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary - If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Manager who will get in touch with an archaeologist for advice - Archaeological specialist is to evaluate the significance of the remains and identify appropriate action, for example, record and remove; relocate or leave in situ (depending on the nature and value of the remains) - Inform the police if the remains are human, and - Obtain appropriate clearance or approval from the competent Minor (4)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Manager who will get in touch with an archaeologist for advice An archaeological specialist is to evaluate the significance of the remains and identify appropriate action, for example, record and remove; relocate or leave in situ (depending on the nature and value of the remains) Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Forensic Laboratory as appropriate.
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION authority, if required, and recover and remove the remains to the National Museum or National Forensic Laboratory as appropriate.
 Social Economic - Job creation due to exploration activities Employment creation and skills development Opportunities during the exploration phase (Approx. 10-20 jobs) Direct Regional Long-term Reversible Certain Medium Minor Minor (4) Maximise local employment and local business opportunities to promote and improve the local economy Enhance the use of local labour and local skills as far as reasonably possible.
 Where the required skills do not occur locally, and where appropriate and applicable, ensure that relevant local individuals are trained, and Ensure that goods and services are sourced from the local and regional economy as far as reasonably possible.
-Low major beneficial
+Low major beneficial Community Environment Generation of waste due to exploration activities Nuisances (odours and visual), and Litter (nuisance and ecological risk) Direct On-site Short-term Reversible Likely Moderate Low Minor (3) Training and toolbox talk to workers shall be provided Ensure good housekeeping across site Implement the waste management hierarchy across the site: avoid, reuse, and recycle Waste shall be collected and shall be removed on a regular basis to avoid bad odours Low (2)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Environment - Generation of waste due to exploration activities - Nuisances (odours and visual), and - Litter (nuisance and ecological risk) - Direct On-site Short-term Reversible Likely Moderate Low Minor (3) Training and toolbox talk to workers shall be provided Ensure good housekeeping Implement the waste management hierarchy across the site: avoid, reuse, and recycle Waste shall be collected and shall be removed from site It is unlikely that hazardous material and wastes will be produced, however in the event that they are, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of the use of these materials Hazardous and non-hazardous waste shall be stored separately and ensure compliance with the Radiation Protection & Waste Disposal Regulations (No 221 of 2011) at all times.
-Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION It is unlikely that hazardous material and wastes will be produced, however in the event that they are, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of the use of these materials, and Hazardous and non-hazardous waste shall be stored separately at all times.

-7 ENVIRONMENTAL MANAGEMENT PLAN
+8 ENVIRONMENTAL MANAGEMENT PLAN